MFA Graduation Requirements

-MFA students must complete a minimum total of 36 semester hour units in studio art.
+MFA students must complete a minimum total of 36 semester hour units (SHUs) in studio art of the 60 total SHUs needed to complete the program.
 This includes the mandatory MFA Contemporary Art Practice (CAP) seminar and three graduate seminar electives.

 The graduate seminars (CAP seminar and three approved elective seminars) are part of the studio credit requirements for successful completion of the MFA degree.
 A student who fails to attend the CAP seminar and/or successfully complete the course must repeat the CAP seminar the following year.

-Over the course of the program, four upper-level or graduate-level courses are required, and must include two-art history and two liberal arts electives.
+Over the course of the program, four upper-level or graduate-level courses are required, and must include one art history and three liberal arts electives.
 Electives may be art history, humanities, or a field other than humanities with advisor’s approval.
-Please note, graduate students may take a maximum of two of their four non-studio courses in Summer School.
+Please note, graduate students may take a maximum of two of their four non-studio courses during Tufts' Summer Session.

 Approval for Thesis

-At each student’s second Review Board, a determination is made as to whether a student can move on to his or her thesis year.
+At each student’s second Review Board, a determination is made as to whether a student can move on to their thesis year.
 This approval process is managed, and the specific faculty members participating in each Review Board ultimately determine approval.
 The outcome of the approval process is recorded in the student's Review Board folder and submitted back to the Registrar's Office.

 Final Thesis Review